+LF Governance Networks, Inc.

-Bedrock Transaction Endorser Agreement
+Transaction Endorser Agreement

+Version 1.0

 This Transaction Endorser Agreement (the “Agreement”) is entered into between LF Governance Networks, Inc., a Delaware nonprofit corporation (“LFGN”), and ___________ (“Transaction Endorser”), a _________ organized under the laws of _________.
+This Agreement sets forth the obligations of a Transaction Endorser with respect to endorsing transactions on the Bedrock Business Utility (the “Utility”), which operates in support of the mission of the Bedrock Consortium (the “Bedrock Consortium”), a directed fund of the Linux Foundation.

 Capitalized terms not otherwise defined in this Agreement have the meanings ascribed to them in the Bedrock Governance Framework and its Controlled Documents (collectively, and as updated from time to time, the “Framework”).
 LFGN and Transaction Endorser are individually referred to herein as a “Party” and collectively as the “Parties.”

-This Agreement sets forth the obligations of a Transaction Endorser with respect to operation of the Utility (the “Utility”), which operates in support of the mission of the Bedrock Consortium (the “Bedrock Consortium”), a directed fund of the Linux Foundation.

-WHEREAS, the Endorser desires to endorse Transactions written to the Utility (each a “Transaction”) which pertains to the collection of associated environments (i.e.: prod, stage, dev).;

-WHEREAS, subject to the Endorser complying with the terms and conditions of this Agreement, LFGN grants permission to the Endorser to endorse Transactions to the Utility and associated environments;

-FOR GOOD AND VALUABLE CONSIDERATION, THE SUFFICIENCY OF WHICH IS HEREBY ACKNOWLEDGED, THE PARTIES AGREE AS FOLLOWS:
+The governance network relies on the operation of physical or virtual network servers running software released and approved for network servers connected to the Utility, with each network server referred to as a “Node”.

 Definitions